serverless/serverless/lib/plugins/create/README.md

 This example will generate scaffolding for a service with `AWS` as a provider and `nodejs` as runtime.
 The scaffolding will be generated in the `my-new-service` directory.
 This directory will be created if not present.
 Otherwise Serverless will use the already present directory.

+Additionally Serverless will rename the service according to the path you provide.
+In this example the service will be renamed to `my-new-service`.